Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition

 \subsection{Ablation Study}

-In this section, we conduct an ablation study on the WI split of our word-based dataset.
-Since our method is based on CLDNN, we evaluate the performance improvements achieved through a series of incremental changes, including an optimized training procedure, data augmentation, architectural enhancements, and model size scaling.
+In this section, we conduct an ablation study on our word-based dataset.
+Since our method builds upon CLDNN, we evaluate the performance improvements achieved through a series of incremental changes, including an optimized training procedure, data augmentation, architectural enhancements, and model size scaling.

 The CLDNN architecture consists of three convolutional layers with 512, 256, and 128 output channels and kernel sizes of 5, 3, and 3 respectively, each followed by batch normalization, ReLU activation, max pooling, and dropout.
 These convolutional features are then processed through two BiLSTM layers with hidden size of 64, which connect to a final dense layer with ReLU activation.
 The model is trained using CTC loss and the Adam optimizer with an initial learning rate of 0.01, while a learning rate scheduler monitors validation loss and reduces the learning rate by a factor of 0.8 with patience of 10 epochs.
 Data preprocessing uses z-score normalization to standardize the input features.

-As shown in Table~\ref{tab:ablation}, we first employ an optimized training pipeline and data augmentation, which improve performance by 9.6\% and 7.6\% on CER and WER, respectively, without any modifications to the model architecture.
+As shown in Table~\ref{tab:ablation}, we first employ an improved training pipeline and data augmentation, which together improve performance by 9.6\% and 7.6\% in CER and WER, respectively, without any modifications to the model architecture.
 Reversing the dimension order of each stage from 512, 256, 128 to 128, 256, 512 slightly increases model size but reduces both error rates and computational cost.
 Using embedding layers with smaller dimensions of 64, 128, and 256 increases the CER from 16.09\% to 19.04\% and the WER from 53.62\% to 58.52\%, but reduces the number of parameters and MACs by 30.4\% and 53.7\%, respectively.

-A combination of micro modifications to the convolutional block, including depthwise-dilated separable convolution, multi-scale convolution, instance normalization, and GELU, significantly improves performance to 15.34\% CER and 50.88\% WER, representing gains of 19.4\% and 13.1\%, respectively.
-Among these changes, instance normalization contributes additional improvements of 14.0\% in CER and 9.3\% in WER, building on the gains already achieved by depthwise-dilated separable convolution and multi-scale convolution.
+A combination of micro modifications to the convolutional blocks, including inverted-bottleneck separable depthwise convolution, multi-scale convolution, instance normalization, and GELU, significantly improves performance to 15.34\% CER and 50.88\% WER, representing gains of 19.4\% and 13.1\%, respectively.
+Among these changes, instance normalization provides additional improvements of 14.0\% in CER and 9.3\% in WER, building on the gains already achieved by depthwise-dilated separable convolution and multi-scale convolution.
 This highlights the effectiveness of normalization in projecting representations from different handwriting styles into a shared space, enhancing the model ability to adapt to diverse handwriting patterns.